Mohamed-Saad288/Daily-Mentorship/README.md

 <h2>Overview</h2>

 <p>
-    This project is a travel platform of a.
-At the beginning, it was made for make travels and tours
+    This project is a travel platform , it was made for make travels and tours
 </p>
 <h2>Notes</h2>
 <ul>